Why Is A Parent Child Relationship Important

 That means spending more time together without addressing the source of strain in the relationship is useless.

 Parent-Child Relationship Problems

 Family life can be stressful.
-It’s no surprise that parent-child relationships are often put on the back burner every day when the issues of homework, grades, household chores, and discipline arise.
+It’s no surprise that creating healthy parent-child relationships is often put on the back burner when the issues of missing homework, poor grades, unfinished household chores, or bad behaviors arise.

-When problems become too big to ignore, desperate parents try to follow advice condoned by others on the Internet.
+When problems become too big to ignore, desperate parents try to follow advice found on the Internet.

 How to strengthen the parent-child relationship

 While younger children care more about how much time you can spend with them, older kids don’t translate more time into closer relationships.

 You don’t need to spend a lot of time connecting with your kids.

 Children need quality time, not just time together.